dtsukiyama/grainger/README.md

 I did not use local LLMs because if the additional overhead involved.

+I wanted to test the approach against unseen queries; however i determined I did not have enough time to do that.

 # Docker Pipeline Runner

 This setup allows you to run your three pipelines within Docker, using environment variables from a `.env` file.